 “History doesn’t repeat, though it can rhyme.”

 Sometimes that hoary cliche collides with another one: “What goes around, comes around.”
-And then, however mixed and mashed the metaphors, a historical repetition may indeed hove roughly into view.
+And then, however mixed and mashed the metaphors, he has brought a historical rhyming repetition increasingly clearly into view.

-So it is with Hegseth’s current, all-out campaign to eradicate every detectable trace of what is called “woke” from the military.
-A month in, what is already remarkable about it is an ever-closer resemblance to a campaign eleven decades ago, ignited by a once-revered but now-scorned president.
+I speak of Hegseth’s ongoing, all-out campaign to eradicate every detectable trace of what is called “woke” from the military.
+A year in, what is already remarkable about his tenure is an ever-closer resemblance to a campaign eleven decades ago, ignited by a once-revered but now widely-scorned president.

 Consider: